Pranav10ss/AWS-Projects/MemoryUtilization-EC2-CloudWatch/Readme.md

 ## **Step 1 - Create an IAM role and attach `CloudWatchFullAccess` and `AmazonSSMFullAccess`**
 * Go to IAM->`Create Role`-> select `Trusted entity type` as `AWS service` and `Use case` as `EC2`.
 * Attach `CloudWatchFullAccess` and `AmazonSSMFullAccess` permission policy to the role.
-We need to attach `CloudWatchFullAccess` inorder to allow EC2 instance to send the memory utilization data to cloudwatch.
+We need to attach `CloudWatchFullAccess` in order to allow EC2 instance to send the memory utilization data to cloudwatch.
 We need to attach `AmazonSSMFullAccess` because, we are going to store a parameter(JSON file) in `AWS systems manager parameter store`.
 The parameter specifies cloudwatch agent the metrics to collect and the frequency of data reporting.
 The CloudWatch agent installed on the instance will fetch the JSON configuration file from the parameter store.
 This set-up allows CW agent to